 5Risk reserves are established for larger construction projects for identified potential construction delivery risks, consistent with WSDOT policy and standard industry practice.
 Risks that are unrealized are retired and the funding remains on the legislative identified project until completion of the entire legislative scope of work is completed.
-Unused risk reserves will be reported at the completion of the project.

-6Savings Available represents the unused funding available at the completion of the entire legislative scope of work on a project.
-This amount reflects the funding that the State Treasurer needs to transfer from the Connection Washington Account to the Transportation Future Funding Program Account.
+Unused risk reserves will be reported at the 6Current savings available represents the unused funding available at the completion of the entire legislative scope of work on a project.
+This amount reflects the funding that the treasurer needs to transfer from the Connection Washington Account to the